Ragmaanir/grammy/README.markdown

 Testing
 -------

-There are several rspec test which might inspire you (e.g. common_grammars_spec.rb).
+There are several rspec tests which might inspire you (e.g. common_grammars_spec.rb).

 For very complex grammars you can do something like this: